muhammadsaad021/Forest-Cover-Type-Classification/README.md

 1. **Clone or download this repository**
 2. **Open the provided Google Colab notebook**.
 3. **Upload the dataset**:
-   - Download the dataset file `covtype.data` (attached in this repo).
+   - Download the dataset file `covtype.data` (unzip the zip attached in this repo).
    - In Colab, upload it.
 4. The notebook will handle data preprocessing, model training, and evaluation.